Suppression of scattering in quantum confined 2D-helical Dirac systems: Conductance and shot noise

-As already reported for graphene nanoribbons \cite{Tombros2011,Terres2016}, the linear dependence of the conductance with $\varepsilon$ or $k_\text{F}$ is an indication of quantum confinement.
-In our case the proportional factor is $\mathcal{T}=\pi/4$ instead of 1 when the coupling to the contact is perfect.
-Generally, the transmission of a mode $\langle T \rangle$ depends on the model used for the contact far from the Dirac point\cite{Robinson2007,Blanter2007,Pieper2013}.
-Nevertheless, as long as the transmission ($t$) and reflection ($r$) coefficients of the contact-to-nanowire junction are functions of the energy through the ratio $\varepsilon/\varepsilon_n$ only, the high energy conductance and the Fano factor can be expressed in a similar way to that in Eq. (\ref{ConductanceApprox}) and Eq. (\ref{FanoFactorApprox}).
-Indeed, the transmission $\langle T \rangle$ is then also a function of $\varepsilon/\varepsilon_n$ and if we note $\langle T \rangle=f(\varepsilon_n / \varepsilon)$, we have
+Generally, the transmission of a mode $\langle T_\text{n} \rangle$ depends on the model used for the contact far from the Dirac point\cite{Robinson2007,Blanter2007,Pieper2013}.
+Nevertheless, as long as the transmission ($t_\text{n}$) and reflection ($r_\text{n}$) coefficients of the contact-to-nanowire junction are functions of the energy through the ratio $\varepsilon/\varepsilon_n$ only, the high energy conductance and the Fano factor can be expressed in a similar way to that in Eq. (\ref{ConductanceApprox}) and Eq. (\ref{FanoFactorApprox}).
+Indeed, the transmission $\langle T_\text{n} \rangle$ is then also a function of $\varepsilon/\varepsilon_n$ and if we note